'Starlings on the Shore', Lino cut, Printers Proof, Signed by the artist.

 Alongside this, the Penfold Press has continued to support a group of artists, many with connections to Mark and York, through the publication of new work.
 Emily Sutton continues to develop her successful ‘Alphabet Series’ with her latest screen print ‘L is for Lemon’, whilst other artists including Ed Kluz, Michael Kirkman, Angela Harding, Kane Cunningham and Jonny Hannah have all produced editions of prints.
 Lately, I have had the pleasure of working with Clive Hicks-Jenkins and later this month I will once again work with Mark to produce a new screen print.
 I’m feel lucky to have had the opportunity to work alongside and support an exciting group of artists and it has been a real pleasure watching their careers develop.

 To mark the occasion of the 10th anniversary, I have released from the archive a rare printers proof of a lino cut made with Mark.
 'Starlings on the Shore' was originally exhibited in Mark's first solo show at Godfrey and Watt and was later featured within his 'Work Book', published by Merrell in 2012.
-Only one copy of this rare print is available.
-Follow the link for details.

 Added to cart